 Students arriving from red list countries cannot use the Test to Release Scheme.

-The message we want to send out to our guardianship students, parents, and our overseas partner agents is that we are here, and the office is working throughout the period of school closures and we are still accepting new guardianship enrolments.
+The message we want to send out to our guardianship students, parents, and our overseas partner agents is that we are here to help.

-We are here to help you rearrange your plans and assist you with your arrivals and accommodation.
+We can help you rearrange your plans and assist you with arrivals, testing and mini quarantine if needed.

 Before you leave for the UK you will need to complete the following steps:

 Where possible, check in online to avoid face-to-face contact at the airport.

 You are strongly encouraged to check in baggage to the aircraft hold and minimise any hand baggage.
 This will speed up boarding and disembarking and minimise the risk of transmission.

 Enter the airport on your own, if you are confident enough, unless you are flying with members of your household or support bubble, where relevant.
 You must wear a face covering in enclosed areas of airports in England unless you are aged under 11 years or you have an illness or impairment which prohibits you from wearing your mask safely.
 You must wear a face covering in all areas of airports in Scotland.
 You may be asked to wear a face covering in airports in Northern Ireland and Wales.